 Diabatic CAES favors large builds with long duration, taking advantage of large underground caverns for low per kWh costs of $94-$229[18], $90-$327[9]), with total per kW estimates of $1050-$2544[18] and $885-$1368[9].
 Operation and maintenance costs for contemporary systems are estimated at $8-$18/kW and $0.51/MWh respectively [9].
 This comes at the expense of geographic dependence on large salt caverns, and only modest round trip efficiencies (50 – 54%)[9,18,49,51] when considering energy cost of reheating.

-Adiabtic systems only reached commercial production recently.
+Adiabatic systems only reached commercial production recently.
 After completion of their Toronto Island Demonstration Facility in 2015, Hydrostor opened their Goderich A-CAES site (1.75 MW and 10 MWh) to commercial service in 2019 in Ontario.
 Augwind announced a 5 MW, 20 MWh pilot in Israel.
 Though early system sizes are small compared to diabatic systems, Hydrostor has a 500 MW, 6 GWh project under development in Rosamond that could start by 2024.
 [52,53].

-Adiabatic CAES similarly relies on underground caverns.
+Adiabatic CAES (A-CAES) similarly relies on underground caverns.
 The use of hard rock excavation techniques allows for significantly more flexibility compared to natural salt caverns[52] [Hydrostor correspondence].
 These techniques could theoretically be applied to traditional CAES to improve siting flexibility, though no plans to do so have been announced.
 The reuse of compression heat results in efficiencies of up to 70-75%[9,18,51] (with Augwind claiming possible 75-81% for their pilot), at increased cost.
 Little economic analysis of A-CAES has been done.
 Though current builds are significantly smaller than diabatic systems, it seems likely this is a result of low technological maturity, and larger projects are under development.
 Adiabatic systems should also favor large builds, though possibly limited by the ability of thermal storage components to keep pace with air storage

 Response times for both systems is on the order of minutes.
 There appears to be no intrinsic limit on system lifetime aside from standard repair and maintenance of compressor and generator systems.